Guide for creating a successful charity website

 2. Nurture interest – Build arousal through personalized and responsive email messages.

-3. Convert interest – Maximize giving at the right moment.
+3. Convert interest – Maximise giving at the right moment.

 4. Partner – Turn new supporters into spokespeople.
 Some are added to the development funnel.